 Hello there!
 Thanks for checking out my portfolio.
 I'm Jason Meisel, and I love to make games.
 I've been programming as a hobby all my life, but in 2009 I took it to the next level at DigiPen Institute of Technology.
 There I found that game development was my true calling, and created award-winning student games year after year.

-I've since graduated and am looking for the next chapter in my game development life.
+Having just shipped Mekazoo on Xbox One, PS4, and Steam, I'm looking for the next step in my game development life.
 I have a strong passion for creating new experiences for players, especially those that challenge existing notions of what games are capable of.

 Please, take a look at my work.
 If you like what you see, shoot me an email.
 You can also twit me on the Twitters @jasonmeisel, link me at the LinkedIns, or look at my boring resume.

 Perspective is an experimental game combining a first-person puzzler with a 2D platformer.
 This was my Junior project at DigiPen, but was worked on into my Senior year as well.
 I was formally the Design Lead and Gameplay Programmer on this project.

 Designing the feel, experience, and flow of the game and working with a level designer, a musician, and a team of artists to implement them

 Playtesting the game and responding to user feedback

 Creating the DirectX 11 graphics engine to allow for rapid art iteration

 Writing many different shaders to help iterate on the art style